 Change the first paragraph as follows:

-A STA or an MLD is required to do a considerable amount of work upon receipt of an SAE Commit message.
-This opens up the possibility of a distributed denial-of-service attack by flooding a STA or an MLD with bogus SAE Commit messages from forged MAC addresses.
-To prevent this from happening, a STA or an MLD shall maintain an Open counter in its SAE state machine indicating the number of open and unfinished protocol instances (see 12.4.5.1 (Message exchanges)).
-When that counter hits or exceeds dot11RSNASAEAntiCloggingThreshold, the STA or MLD shall respond to each SAE Commit message with a rejection that includes an Anti-Clogging Token field statelessly bound to the sender of the SAE Commit message.
-The sender of the SAE Commit message shall then include the Anti-Clogging Token field in a subsequent SAE Commit message.
+An SAE peer is required to do a considerable amount of work upon receipt of an SAE Commit message.
+This opens up the possibility of a distributed denial-of-service attack by flooding an SAE peer with bogus SAE Commit messages from forged MAC addresses.
+To prevent this from happening, an SAE peer shall maintain an Open counter in its SAE state machine indicating the number of open and unfinished protocol instances (see 12.4.5.1 (Message exchanges)).
+When that counter hits or exceeds dot11RSNASAEAntiCloggingThreshold, the SAE peer shall respond to each SAE Commit message with a rejection that includes an Anti-Clogging Token field statelessly bound to the sender of the SAE Commit message.
+The sender of the SAE Commit message shall then include the Anti-Clogging Token field in a subsequent SAE Commit message. (#2864)

 SAE finite state machine